Skip to main content

 It’s worth noting here that a person truly can start a new career (or reskill) at any age.
 Even Wharton, the number one business school in the U.S., insists this is possible.
 They claim that 80% of people 45 and older think about changing careers, but only 6% go through with it.
 If your employer is offering to reskill you for free, don’t let age hold you back.

-Particular Areas for Growth
+Particular areas for growth

 As we look forward to the new financial year, we wanted to give respondents a chance to reflect and share what they considered to be their most important areas for development.
 We also asked which growth areas they felt were most important to their career, specifically.